LlamaWhisp3r3r/BedrockServer/README.md

 # BedrockServer
-A service cron job for a Minecraft Bedrock server on Linux.
+An easy to run cron job server for a Minecraft Bedrock server on Linux.
+Complete with automated backups, cloud storage, discord notifications, updates, etc.